lealexio/VV-ISTIC-TP1/sujet.md

 They created a mechanised proof for the type soundness properties stated in the working group’s paper.

+They also carried out fuzzing experiments.

+Fuzzing consists in sending, in a massive and automated way, data to a program in order to identify vulnerabilities.

 #### Does this new specification removes the need for testing?

 No, but this specification increases the reliability of the system enormously.